Raghad-Aljohani/ECBC-2025/README.md

 # ECBC 2025: Mapping the Virginia Company Records (1606–1626)

 This project is a part of the **Data+ Summer Research Program** at Duke University.
-It involves building a structured data pipeline and interactive map to analyze place references across the *Virginia Company Records (VCR)* using OCR, Named Entity Recognition (NER), regex,  geocoding, and Shiny.
+It involves building a structured data pipeline and interactive map to analyze place references across *The Records of the Virginia Company of London* (VCR) using OCR, Named Entity Recognition (NER), regex, geocoding, and Shiny.

 ***Contributors: Raghd Aljohani, Yewon Chang, Anya Deng, Isabella Xu***